More Italian Greyhound Information

 IggyEzine - an online Italian Greyhound showcase magazine

 With sight hounds, due to the similarity in their neck and head circumferences, a martingale collar is the safest choice.
 There are different style martingales, some easier to use than others, but regardless of the design, it is vitally important that the martingale fit properly.
-Click here for a short video on proper fit.
+The following short video demonstrates proper fit: Fitting a Martingale.
 Note that when the leash is pulled tight, a properly fitted martingale will have space between the rings (or d rings); if the rings touch, the collar is too big.

 The above link shows a standard martingale.
-Also available are martingales with a side-clip, made-to-measure slip-ons, and collars with an extended loop piece with an easy-to-use one-piece slide.
+Also available are martingales with a side-clip, made-to-measure slip-on martingales, and collars with an extended loop piece with an easy-to-use one-piece slide.

 Most harnesses, even if they appear to be snug, can be pulled out of.
 If choosing a harness, consider the Web Master or Flagline (both designed to be escape-proof) or the Reversible Harness Vest listed, and linked to, in the Harness section below.
-For a safety net, a martingale can be used in conjunction with a harness - use a leash coupler or choose a style such as the EZ Collar or adjustable Shaka Dog Hawaii Hound Collar linked below.
+For a safety net, a martingale can be used in conjunction with a harness - use a leash coupler or choose a style such as the EZ Collar described below.

-Sit Up 'n' Beg - Martingale and tag collars in buttery soft leather.
-My IG has a sensitive neck, and his Soho collar makes a perfect tag collar for him.
+Sit Up 'n' Beg - Martingale collars in buttery soft leather.

-The Easy Walk and Front Range harnesses are not "escape proof" harnesses and I would recommend using them with a martingale collar.
+The Easy Walk and Front Range harnesses are not "escape proof" harnesses and I would only recommend using them with a martingale collar.
 The new Flagline harness is escape-proof and can be used as a no-pull harness.

-Front Range Harness - This nicely made, cushioned harness has two attachment points, one on the chest and one on the back; they can be used individually or together.
+Front Range Harness - this nicely made, cushioned harness has two attachment points, one on the chest and one on the back; they can be used individually or together.
 Although not advertised specifically as a no-pull harness, the harness information indicates that the reinforced front clip can be used to redirect dogs who pull.
 However, the center chest strap can be too wide for some Italian Greyhounds, resulting in chafing.
 Although made by Ruffwear, this harness is not escape-proof!